baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 OpenEdge sets the following system environment variables for all modules currently:

-> - OPENEDGE_HOST_OS: System type of the device (host) where OpenEdge is located
+> - OPENEDGE_HOST_OS: System type of the device(host) where OpenEdge is located
 > - OPENEDGE_MASTER_API: API address of the OpenEdge master program
 > - OPENEDGE_MODULE_MODE: Running mode of OpenEdge master program
 > - OPENEDGE_MODULE_TOKEN: The temporary token assigned to the resident module by the OpenEdge master program, which can be used as account password to access the API of the master program.

-The official function module is to connect to the OpenEdge master program by reading OPENEDGE_MASTER_API.
-For example, the OPENEDGE_MASTER_API on Linux system is unix://var/openedge.sock by default; on other systems in docker container mode is tcp://host.docker.internal:50050 by default; on other systems in native process mode is  tcp://127.0.0.1:50050 by default.
+The official function module is to connect to the OpenEdge master program by reading `OPENEDGE_MASTER_API`.
+For example, the `OPENEDGE_MASTER_API` on Linux system is `unix://var/openedge.sock` by default; on other systems in docker container mode is `tcp://host.docker.internal:50050` by default; on other systems in native process mode is  `tcp://127.0.0.1:50050` by default.

 _**NOTE**: Environment variables configured in the application will be overwritten if they are the same as the above system environment variables._